 The moment website visitors define to purchase or order your services is crucial.
 So, it is essential to provide them with the necessary contact information when they choose your company to order something.

 If users search through your solution for contact info for some time, they will likely become frustrated and exit.
-Keep in mind that the section “Contact Us” should always be one click away from the user.
-Your company's information should be at the bottom or sometimes on the top of every page.
+Keep in mind that the “Contact us” section should always be one click away from the user.
+Your company's information should be at the bottom.
+Also, you can add contact details or a contact-us link on the top of every page for prompt connection.

 3. Unclear CTAs